dnpi314/Azure_Batch_Assessment_01/README.md

 ## Lab Name: AzureBatch.L200.Troubleshooting.1

-## Introduction
+Introduction

-This is a Level 200 lab for the Troubleshooting in Azure App Service.
+This is a Level 200 lab for the Troubleshooting in Azure Batch.

-Deployment Instructions
+##Deployment Instructions
 1. First, create a Batch and storage account using the following guidance: https://docs.microsoft.com/en-us/azure/batch/quick-create-portal#create-a-batch-account.
 NOTE: they both must be within the same resourceGroup
 2. Once you have created the accounts above.
 Please download the code sample here: https://github.com/Walter-B-Jr/Azure_Batch_Assessment_01
 3. Open the code sample in VS and make the following required changes: